 - Stir together the dry ingredients the night before.
 Put out your waffle maker next to the bowl so you are ready to go in the morning.
 (Maybe program that coffee maker too!)

 - Batch cook waffles on the weekend and freeze.
-(I always freeze extra waffles, they store super well in resealable plastic bags and are goof for everything from quick breakfasts to after school snacks.
+(I always freeze extra waffles, they store super well in resealable plastic bags and are good for everything from quick breakfasts to after school snacks.
 You can even make them savory and top with ham or smoked salmon!)

 - Have a tween or teen?
 Enlist them to be the waffle maker!
 (I loved making waffles as a child, though it was probably usually a weekend activity!)

 These oat waffles are great because they are packed with nutrition and taste.
-They only have 1 tablespoon of sugar, but you could even skip that.

 - coconut flour => fiber + fat + protein